 - Put lid on, close steam valve, and set to bean setting for 40 minutes. (timing will depend on how soft you like them but 40 works well for us).
 If you’re using canned beans you would skip this step and start with adding vegetables below with your canned beans.

-- Do a quick release, drain beans, and set aside.
+- Do a natural release for 5 minutes, drain beans, and set aside.

 - Add carrots, celery, diced ham, salt, diced onion, broth, and your drained beans back into your pressure cooker.
 Stir gently.